Baoshan-Song/Certifiable-Doppler-positioning/README.md

 ## Citation

 If you find this repository useful, please consider citing or referencing it in your work.
 Questions or suggestions are welcome via issue or pull request.

+## License
+[Specify your license here, e.g., MIT, if any]
+The Certifiable-Doppler-positioning software package is distributed under GPL v3 license.
+Users are freedom to modify and distribute the software as they see fit, provided that they adhere to the terms and conditions set forth in the license.
+This includes the ability to incorporate or use Certifiable-Doppler-positioning with other software, whether for non-commercial or commercial purposes.
+However, any modifications or derivative works must also be distributed under the GPL v3 license, ensuring that the software remains free and accessible to all users.